scollovati/api-scripts/download-captions/README.md

 9. Install the needed modules: `pip install -r requirements.txt`
 10. Run the script: `python3 download-captions.py`

+## Troubleshooting SSL Errors
+If you receive an SSL certificate error when downloading captions, your system may be missing the trusted certificate store.
+- macOS users: Run /Applications/Python\ 3.x/Install\ Certificates.command in Terminal (replace 3.x with your Python version).
+- Alternatively, the script now includes a friendly message when this issue occurs.

 Galen Davis, Senior Education Technology Specialist
 UC San Diego
-19 February 2025
+24 April 2025